 ‘The Core Project’ is an ongoing, multifaceted project by artist & filmmaker Matthew Nevin of MART.
-Started in 2010, this ambitious project features 206 videos: one person from each sovereign state in the world, filming themselves answering the previously unseen question: “What is going to happen next?”.
+Started in 2010, this ambitious project features 206 videos: one person from each sovereign state in the world, filming themselves answering the previously unseen question.

 By exploring the thoughts of a select number of citizens of Earth the project ultimately focuses on personal intervention, engagement and critique of our dominant political and economic issues within our global society, allowing the audience to directly connect with relatable narratives and journeys.